amerywu/ikodaSparse/README.md

 ikodaSparse maintains sparse data along with its meaningful text values.
 As an example, this allows natural language word frequency data to be processed in libsvm format while maintaining the words as column heads and categories as text values. ikodaSparse is a Scala tool designed to run as part of a data pipeline on Spark.

-The main function of ikodaSparse is to manipulate large sparse data.
-It can
+The main function of ikodaSparse is to manipulate large sparse data. ikodaSparse can:
 1. Remove columns
 2. Reorder columns
 3. Remove rows by label/target